ClickHouse/clickhouse-odbc/README.md

 ## Building (Linux)

-By default UNICODE version built.
-To switch to ansi add -DUNICODE=0 to cmake
+By default ansi version built.
+To switch to unicode add -DUNICODE=1 to cmake

 1. At the root of source directory:
 ```bash